prometheus/docs/content/docs/guides/multi-target-exporter.md

 probe_ip_protocol 4
 # HELP probe_ssl_earliest_cert_expiry Returns earliest SSL cert expiry in unixtime
 # TYPE probe_ssl_earliest_cert_expiry gauge
-probe_ssl_earliest_cert_expiry 1.552175999e+09
+probe_ssl_earliest_cert_expiry 1.581897599e+09
 # HELP probe_success Displays whether or not the probe was a success
 # TYPE probe_success gauge
 probe_success 1
+# HELP probe_tls_version_info Contains the TLS version used
+# TYPE probe_tls_version_info gauge
+probe_tls_version_info{version="TLS 1.3"} 1
 ```

-We can see that the probe was successful and get many useful metrics, like latency by phase, status code, ssl status or cert expiry in [epoch](https://en.wikipedia.org/wiki/Unix_time).
+You can see that the probe was successful and get many useful metrics, like latency by phase, status code, ssl status or cert expiry in [epoch](https://en.wikipedia.org/wiki/Unix_time).
 The blackbox exporter also offers a tiny web interface at [localhost:9115](http://localhost:9115) for you to check out the last few probes, the loaded config and debug information.
 It even offers a direct link to probe `prometheus.io`.
 Handy if you are wondering why something does not work.

 ## Querying multi-target exporters with Prometheus

 So far, so good.
 Congratulate yourself.
 The blackbox exporter works and you can manually tell it to query a remote target.
-We are almost there.
-We now need to tell Prometheus to do the queries for us.
+You are almost there.
+Now you need to tell Prometheus to do the queries for us.

 Below you find a minimal prometheus config.
-It is telling Prometheus to scrape the exporter itself as we did [before](#query-exporter) using `curl "localhost:9115/metrics"`:
+It is telling Prometheus to scrape the exporter itself as we did [before](#query-exporter) using `curl 'localhost:9115/metrics'`:

 NOTE: If you use Docker for Mac or Docker for Windows, you can’t use `localhost:9115` in the last line, but must use `host.docker.internal:9115`.
 This has to do with the virtual machines used to implement Docker on those operating systems.
 You should not use this in production.